Asymptotic behavior of the velocity distribution of driven inelastic gas with scalar velocities: analytical results: Introduction

 In the homogeneous limit, the analysis may be simplified by integrating out or ignoring the spatial degrees of freedom.
 The velocity distribution may then be studied either using kinetic theory~\cite{Brilliantov:04} where molecular chaos is assumed to break BBGKY hierarchy, or by analyzing simple microscopic models like the inelastic Maxwell model~\cite{Bobylev:00,Ben-naim:00}, where the collision rate between particles is assumed to be the same for all pairs of particles.
 Within kinetic theory, the tail of the velocity distribution may be determined by linearizing the Boltzmann equation~\cite{Noije:98}.
 When the rate of collision of a pair of particles is proportional to their relative velocities and the driving is described by a diffusive term, it was shown that the velocity distribution for large velocities $|v| \gg v_{rms}$, is a stretched exponential with exponent $\beta=3/2$~\cite{Noije:98}, independent of spatial dimension.
-One-component Maxwell gases, with constant rate of collision and diffusive driving ($d\vec{v}/dt=\vec{\eta}$ where $\vec{\eta}$ is gaussian white noise), may be solved exactly to yield an exponential decay for the velocity distribution with $\beta=1$~\cite{Ernst:02,Antal:02,Santos:03}.
-These two results are special cases of the more general model where a pair of particles with relative velocity $\vec{v}$ collide with rate $|\vec{v}|^\delta$, wherein the Boltzmann equation with diffusive driving may be analyzed to yield $\beta= (2+\delta)/2$~\cite{Ernst2003}.
+In Maxwell gases, most of the rigorous results are for systems with scalar (one dimensional) velocities, as the collisions in 2 and 3 dimensions are more complicated.
+Maxwell gases with scalar velocities, with constant rate of collision and diffusive driving ($d{v}/dt={\eta}$ where ${\eta}$ is gaussian white noise), may be solved exactly to yield an exponential decay for the velocity distribution with $\beta=1$~\cite{Ernst:02,Antal:02,Santos:03}.
+Both these cases can be analysed using single framework by considering a general model where a pair of particles with relative velocity $\vec{v}$ collide with rate $|\vec{v}|^\delta$~\cite{Ernst2003,ernst2006rich,ernst2006,barrat2007quasi}.
+Even though one is especially interested in physical limit of $\delta=1$~(also called {\it{hard-spheres}}), the general model is useful for more general kernels which may phenomenologically have other values of $\delta$~\cite{Kohlstedt:05}.
+Note also, that in elastic kinetic theory $\delta=-3$ corresponds to Coulomb interaction.
+For the model with collision rate $|\vec{v}|^\delta$ the Boltzmann equation with diffusive driving may be analyzed to yield $\beta= (2+\delta)/2$~\cite{Ernst2003} retrieving the special limits of hardsphere~($\delta=1$) and Maxwell~($\delta=1$) gases.
 For a review on results obtained from kinetic theory, see Ref.~\cite{Villani:06}.